Couple shopping with man trying on hat

 • INCAT

-Inflammatory Neuropathy Causes and Treatment (INCAT) is an assessment tool that healthcare professionals use to measure the impact of CIDP on daily arm and leg function.
-There is also an “adjusted” INCAT tool, which is identical to INCAT, but smaller changes in upper limb function are excluded.
+The Inflammatory Neuropathy Causes and Treatment is an assessment tool that healthcare professionals use to measure the impact of CIDP on daily arm and leg function.
+There is also an “adjusted” INCAT tool, which is identical to the INCAT, but smaller changes in upper limb function are excluded.

 • I-RODS

-Inflammatory Rasch-built Overall Disability Score (I-RODS) is an assessment tool used to measure limitations to your daily abilities and social participation.
+The Inflammatory Rasch-built Overall Disability Scale is an assessment tool used to measure limitations to your daily abilities and social participation.

 • IVIg

-Intravenous immunoglobulin (IVIg) contains naturally occurring antibodies obtained from healthy volunteers.
+Intravenous immunoglobulin contains naturally occurring antibodies obtained from healthy volunteers.
 IVIg is given through a vein.

 • Myelin